5pm-HDH/churchtools-api/README.md

 # Churchtools (CT) API-Client

+Churchtools API-Client is a php based wrapper of the churchtools api.
+This api is tested with the churchtools version v3.71.0.

 ## Installation

-Go to your project-root and install churchtools-api via [composer](https://getcomposer.org/):
+Go to the project-root and install churchtools-api via [composer](https://getcomposer.org/):

 ```
 composer require 5pm-hdh/churchtools-api
 ```

-Load all the dependency-packages into your PHP-Project with the command:
+Load all the dependency-packages into the PHP-Project with the command:

 ```php
 <?php